safoorsafdar/safoorsafdarcom/content/posts/source-code-continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

 👇 Here are the step-by-step process of implementing this pipeline.

-* Fetch the changes from Mendix Team Server
+* Fetch the changes from the Mendix Team Server
-* Clone the counterpart repository from Gitlab
+* Clone the counterpart repository from GitLab
 * Merge the changes from Mendix SVN to the Gitlab repository locally.
 * Publish it to Gitlab's respective repository.